quasarbright/miniclass/README.md

 Problems with this implementation:

 - Since method bodies get local-expanded and then re-expanded after emission, nested classes can lead to quadratic re-expansions

+## bindingspec eager style

+`bs-manual-eager` is like `bs-manual`, but immediately expands expression positions instead of creating suspensions.
+Additionally, rather than purely using syntax parameters for `this`, dynamic parameters are used under the hood to allow eager expansion of syntax parameter references.